codewars/docs/content/references/kata-trainer.md

 - **VIM/EMACS mode**: If you prefer your editor to replicate a VIM or EMACS experience, you can toggle those modes with the buttons on the right.
 Because the <kbd>Esc</kbd> key has a special function in VIM mode, its usual behavior of toggling full-screen mode is disabled.

 :::note
-_If you find that your editor no longer accepts your input or behaves in an unexpected way, make sure you haven't accidentally enabled VIM mode_.
+If you find that your editor no longer accepts your input or behaves in an unexpected way, make sure you haven't accidentally enabled VIM mode.
 :::

 ### Solution